anywayas/minwei.github.io/_pages/about.md

 **News**
 ======
+- Feb 2022: "VCGAN" is `accepted` to IEEE Transactions on Multimedia (TMM)

+- Feb 2022: "SVCNet" has been under `major revision` of IEEE Transactions on Image Processing (TIP)

-- Nov 2021: "ChildPredictor" has been under review of IEEE Transactions on Multimedia (TMM)
+- Feb 2022: "ChildPredictor" has been under `major revision` of IEEE Transactions on Multimedia (TMM)

 - Nov 2021: "VCGAN" has been under minor revision of IEEE Transactions on Multimedia (TMM)

-- Oct 2021: 3 papers have passed first round of AAAI 2022
+- Nov 2021: 1 paper is `accepted` to AAAI 2022

-- Sep 2021: "HSGAN" has been under major revision of Transactions on Neural Networks and Learning Systems (TNNLS)
+- Sep 2021: "HSGAN" has been under `major revision` of Transactions on Neural Networks and Learning Systems (TNNLS)

-- Aug 2021: "SVCNet" has been under review of IEEE Transactions on Image Processing (TIP)
+- Apr 2021: "VCGAN" has been under major revision of IEEE Transactions on Multimedia (TMM)

-- Nov 2020: "SCGAN" is accepted to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+- Nov 2020: "SCGAN" is `accepted` to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)

-- Nov 2020: "Legacy Photo Editing with Learned Noise Prior" is accepted to WACV 2021
+- Nov 2020: "Legacy Photo Editing with Learned Noise Prior" is `accepted` to WACV 2021

+- Oct 2020: "SCGAN" has been under minor revision of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)

+- Aug 2020: "SCGAN" has been under major revision of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)

-- May 2020: "HRNet (Hierarchical Regression Network for Spectral Reconstruction from RGB images)" wins the first prize of NTIRE 2020 challenge on hyperspectral reconstruction from a RGB image, and the paper is accepted to CVPR 2020 NTIRE workshop
+- May 2020: "HRNet (Hierarchical Regression Network for Spectral Reconstruction from RGB images)" wins the `first prize` of NTIRE 2020 challenge on hyperspectral reconstruction from a RGB image, and the paper is accepted to CVPR 2020 NTIRE workshop

-- Sep 2019: "RAW2RGB-GAN (Saliency Map-aided Generative Adversarial Network for RAW to RGB Mapping)" wins the fourth prize of AIM 2019 challenge on RAW to RGB mapping, and the paper is accepted to ICCV 2019 AIM workshop
+- Sep 2019: "RAW2RGB-GAN (Saliency Map-aided Generative Adversarial Network for RAW to RGB Mapping)" wins the `fourth prize` of AIM 2019 challenge on RAW to RGB mapping, and the paper is accepted to ICCV 2019 AIM workshop